davified/jumpstart-portfolios-site/README.md

 3. To run tests: `yarn test`
 4. To start application: `yarn start`

+---
+Copyright (c) 2018 ThoughtWorks.
+For personal use and training purposes only; not to be copied or distributed without further approval.

 # create-react-app docs
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).